Skip to main content

 Related: Understanding Opioid (Narcotic) Pain Medications

-Depression pills and alcohol can result in added drowsiness, dizziness and risk for injury.
+Depression medicine and alcohol can result in added drowsiness, dizziness and risk for injury.
 It is usually best to avoid the combination of alcohol and medications for depression.
 Ask your prescriber, as some antidepressants may increase drowsiness and make driving hazardous, especially if mixed with alcohol.
 Other types of interactions are possible, too.

-Side Effects of Alcohol and Medication
+Side effects of alcohol and medication

 Why is it dangerous to mix alcohol with drugs?
 When mixing alcohol and medications, various side effects that might occur include:

-Special Populations
+Special populations

 Older Adults